nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 * 2a.
 The date format is wrong
     * 2a1.
 HobbyList shows a message about the right format.

+* 2b.
+There are multiple dates in the add command
+    * 2b1.
+HobbyList will save the last date typed in.

+      Use case ends.

+**Use case: Edit date of an activity**

+**MSS**

+1. User edit an activity with new date
+2. HobbyList update the date in the activity card

+    Use case ends.

+**Extensions**

+* 2a.
+The edit content of date is empty
+    * 2a1.
+HobbyList delete the original date.

       Use case ends.

 **Use case: Select an activity to display its details**